trustwallet/developer/wallet-core/wallet-operations.md

 * Wallet management
   * Creating a new multi-coin wallet
   * Importing a multi-coin wallet
-* Account address derivation (receiving)
+* Address derivation (receiving)
-  * Generating the default address for a specific coin
+  * Generating the default address for a coin
-  * Generating an address using a custom derivation path
+  * Generating an address using a custom derivation path (expert)
-  * Generating an address step-by-step, through private key and public key
 * Transaction signing (sending)
   * Coin-specific transaction signing
   * Coin-independent method ('AnySigner')